International Tax

 Tags: International Tax

-Individuals, Partnerships and Companies are required to register with the Inland Revenue Division (IRD) and obtain a Board of Inland Revenue (BIR) file number on taking up employment or starting operations in Trinidad and Tobago.
+Individuals, Partnerships and Companies are required to register with the Inland Revenue Division (IRD) and obtain a Board of Inland Revenue (BIR) file number upon taking up employment or commencing operations in Trinidad and Tobago.

 A BIR file number is necessary to file a tax return.

-Non-residents must visit the International Tax Unit (Level 4) of the IRD Tower for evaluation and to determine their specific tax liability..
+Non-residents must visit the International Tax Unit (Level 4) of the IRD Tower for evaluation and to determine their specific tax status.

 A non-resident (for tax purposes) is an individual present in Trinidad and Tobago, or a company operating within Trinidad and Tobago, for a period of fewer than 183 days in a calendar/tax year (subject to the Permanent Establishment Article in Trinidad and Tobago signed Tax Treaties).